tinytone/my-first-static-web-app/readme.md

 # Steps

-This repo was created from the instructions on this website
+This repo was created from the instructions on this website:

 https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript